wizard112/2025-DEV2-008-MyTicTacToe/README.md

 #### Command line
 - navigate to the tictactoe folder of the project
 - run the command `./gradlew installDebug`
+- on your device open the project MyTicTacToe

 #### Android Studio
 [IDE](https://developer.android.com/studio/run?hl=fr)